Andreas Bruce

 Ferdinand "Andreas" Edvard Bruce, born as Christina "Therese" Isabelle Jeanette Louise Bruce (1808–1885), was a Swedish memoir writer.
 His story was the first memoir written by a transsexual person in Sweden and is regarded as unique in many aspects.

 Early life

 Bruce was born to the nobleman and courtier Adam Bruce and Fredrica Charlotta Wijnblad.
-During his upbringing, he regarded himself as male, and wrestled with his brother with the approval of the father, and was generally referred to as Lilla Fröken Herrn ("Little Miss Mister").
+During his upbringing, he regarded himself as male, and wrestled with his brother with the approval of their father, and was generally referred to as Lilla Fröken Herrn ("Little Miss Mister").
 As he reached adulthood, however, the family demanded he behave as a female.
 At the age of sixteen, he made an attempt to run away from home dressed as a male.
 After this, his father took him to be examined by a physician, Anders Johan Hagströmer, professor in anatomy and surgery in Stockholm.
-He went to the examination after the brother, with the father's permission, had dressed him as a male, and told to physician: "If I can not live in trousers, then I can not live at all".
+He went to the examination after the brother, with the father's permission, had dressed him as a male, and told the physician: "If I can not live in trousers, then I can not live at all".